Singapore upgrades 2025 GDP growth forecast to about 4% after third quarter beats estimate

 THIRD QUARTER

-Singapore's economy grew 4.2 per cent year-on-year in the third quarter, faster than the advance estimate of 2.9 per cent.
-This also extended the 4.7 per cent growth in the second quarter.
+Singapore's economy grew 4.2 per cent year-on-year in the third quarter, beating the advance estimate of 2.9 per cent as well as the median forecast of 4 per cent in a Reuters poll of economists.

+It also extended the 4.7 per cent growth in the second quarter.

 MTI said the expansion in the third quarter was mainly driven by manufacturing, wholesale trade and finance and insurance sectors.